Pinkraaaa/Intro-to-AI-Group-9/README.md

 # Intro-to-AI-Group-9
-This is the repo for LeafLens, our project for intro to AI
+This is the CNN architecture of team LeafLens.
+It also contains the training, validation and testing code.